corenzan/wordpress-dokku/README.md

 ### For the Wordpress developer

-1. Remove (`git rm --cached`) everything from your Wordpress installation with the exception of `wp-content`.
+1. Remove everything from your Wordpress installation with the exception of `wp-content`.
 2. Download and put the following files present in this repository along with `wp-content`:
     - `.htaccess`
     - `.user.ini`